juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 If you are the model owner, the first value in the returned tuple will be populated with a numpy array of weights from your trained model.

 !!!note
-    To access model weights you'll need to [inform **cape-ds** about your IAM authentication credentials](/cape-ds/usage/job/#accessing-weights-as-a-model-owner-in-cape).
+    To access model weights you'll need to [inform **cape-ds** about your AWS IAM authentication credentials](/cape-ds/usage/job/#accessing-weights-as-a-model-owner-in-cape).